MixinNetwork/mixin/README.md

 COMMANDS:
-   kernel, k                    Start the Mixin Kernel daemon clone                        Clone a graph to intialize the kernel setuptestnet                 Setup the test nodes and genesis createaddress                Create a new Mixin address decodeaddress                Decode an address as public view key and public spend key
+   kernel, k                    Start the Mixin Kernel daemon clone                        Clone a graph to initialize the kernel setuptestnet                 Setup the test nodes and genesis createaddress                Create a new Mixin address decodeaddress                Decode an address as public view key and public spend key